MaryamAsgarinezhad/obsidian/DevOps/Docker.md

     - When you define a service in Docker Compose without explicitly specifying ports, the ports exposed by the service in its Dockerfile (via the `EXPOSE` instruction) are automatically exposed within the Docker network created by Docker Compose.
 2. **Port Mapping**:

-    - If you want to make a port of a service accessible from outside the Docker network (e.g., from the host machine), you specify port mappings in the `ports` section of the service definition in the `docker-compose.yml` file.
+    - If you want to make a port of a service accessible from ==outside the Docker network== (e.g., from the host machine), you specify port mappings in the `ports` section of the service definition in the `docker-compose.yml` file.
 This is similar to using the `-p` or `--publish` flag with `docker run`.

-We use either "docker run -p" or "docker-compose -f "file name" up" for running an application in docker.
-Also use "docker build" to build an image from a docker file.
+==We use either "docker run -p HOST_PORT:CONTAINER_PORT" or "docker-compose -f "file name" up" for running an application in docker.
+Also use "docker build" to build an image from a docker file.==

 --------------------------------